-As an international, research-intensive university with a strong commitment to student education we will create an inclusive environment that attracts, develops and retains the best students and staff from all backgrounds from across the world and supports them in delivering their ambitions, contributing to our institutional strategic aims.
+The Faculty of Environment welcomes and values the participation and contributions of a wide range of students and staff from diverse backgrounds and circumstances, which we regard as a great asset.
+We seek to create an inclusive environment that attracts, develops and retains the best students and staff from all backgrounds from across the world, and supports them in delivering their ambitions, contributing to our institutional strategic aims.

 Faculty Equality and Inclusion Committee